Free trial

 Sharing success stories from similar organizations that have implemented EHS software can be very persuasive.
 Show that the upfront investment is dwarfed by the long-term gains in efficiency, safety, and cost savings.

 #8.
-Isn’t this software too complex for our needs?
+Isn’t this EHS tool too complex for our needs?

 Illustration of a person standing beside a giant screen, throwing blocks into a bin.